gdenes355/cs-unity-books/README.md

 # cs-unity-books

-These are the books used in the Michaelmous term of 2022 for the Game Dev C# club
+These are the books used in the Michaelmas term of 2022 for the Game Dev C# club